Minnesota Eminent Domain Attorneys

 Unfortunately, it is rare to stop eminent domain in Minnesota completely.
 In most circumstances, an eminent domain lawyer’s role is to help the landowner get the right amount of compensation–rather than halting the process altogether.
 However, there are some situations where eminent domain can be stopped—such as when the government has not followed the law prior to initiating its eminent domain lawsuit.

-Meet Our Team
+Our Team

-Sever Storey Walker Team
+Sever Walker Padgitt Team Photo

-At Sever Storey Walker, we pride ourselves on the expertise and dedication of our team.
+At Sever Walker Padgitt, we pride ourselves on our team’s expertise and dedication.
 Get to know the faces behind the firm and discover the depth of knowledge and commitment that drives us to achieve the best possible outcomes for you.

-How Sever Storey Can Help You
+How Sever Walker Padgitt Can Help You

-Sever Storey makes it our mission to protect the rights of landowners in Minnesota and across the country.
+Sever Walker Padgitt makes it our mission to protect the rights of landowners in Minnesota and across the country.
 Far too many landowners walk away with less compensation than they deserve in their eminent domain case.
 But we’re here to change that trend by offering our legal expertise and advice in court.

 Whether you have a large or small eminent domain case, we’re ready to defend your rights.
 Contact us today to get in touch with an experienced eminent domain attorney near you.